 In Traditional Chinese Medicine (TCM), areca nuts are plants that belong to the 'Herbs that expel parasites' category.
 Herbs in this category are used to treat roundworms, tapeworm, hookworm and other intestinal parasites.
 In most cases, these herbs should be combined with other herbs to assist their action such as 'Purgative herbs that drain downward' or Qi tonics.
 Typically these herbs should only be prescribed for a short period as they often have some level of toxicity.

 Areca nuts also taste Bitter and Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like areca nuts tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
-On the other hand Pungent ingredients tend to promote the circulations of Qi and body fluids.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like areca nuts tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+On the other hand Pungent ingredients tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

 Areca catechu has potential for the treatment of many diseases, especially parasitic diseases, digestive function disorders, and depression.1

 1. Peng W, Liu YJ, Wu N, Sun T, He XY, Gao YX, Wu CJ.
 (2015).
 Areca catechu L. (Arecaceae): a review of its traditional uses, botany, phytochemistry, pharmacology and toxicology.
 J Ethnopharmacol , 22;164:340-56. doi: 10.1016/j.jep.2015.02.010.